 Start Shopping Online

-Even if you’re not going to ultimately purchase a car online, it’s a great place to start before you go to the dealership.
+Even if you’re not going to ultimately purchase a car online, it’s good to know how to buy a car online, and it’s a great place to start before you go to the dealership.
 You can research makes and models, reviews, fair pricing guidelines, safety scores and check inventory online at several lots near you.

 Identify Realistic Options

-As you complete your online research, you might want to narrow your make and model options down to no more than three possibilities.
+As you complete your online research, you might want to narrow your make and model options down to no more than three possibilities, especially when buying a new car.
 Even if you strongly favor one particular vehicle, it’s good to have an open mind.
 Pricing and features on a comparable model may land you in the driver seat of a second or third choice, and that’s fine if your shopping with price in mind.
 And, if you’re someone who hates the dealership experience, having a focus will save you time.

 Do Comparison Shopping for a Make/Model

 Once you have your list of two or three options, it’s time to go from your desk chair to the driver’s seat.
 This is the fun part.
 See how they feel, compare pricing, features, gas mileage, warranty options – anything you can that will help you make the best decision.
-You can also take advantage of Truliant’s partnership with the Credit Union Auto Buying Service, when searching for new and used vehicles.
+You can also take advantage of Truliant’s partnership with the Credit Union Auto Buying Service, whether you are buying a new car or buying a used car.
 Lastly, it’s okay to put a premium on style and color.
 After all, you will spend a lot of time in this car for the next several years, if not many more.

 Find the Best Price